thotran2015/FinalProject/README.md

    I bundle Python 3.5 and all the dependencies into one conda environment called py35.
    Set up the conda environment py35 using the instructions [below](#setup).
-4. If you don't have Linux, please recompile LeapPython for Python 3.5 on your OS.
+4. If you don't have Linux, please recompile LeapPython for Python 3.5 in the environment py35.
 Instructions for recompiling LeapPython is under [Recompiling LeapPython for Python 3.5](#recompiling-leappython-for-python-35).
    Note: This process is tedious and requires swig (version 3.0.3) and clang++.
    This recompiling process is NOT recommended unless you